syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### Through event

-The PDF export functionality allows you to customize taskbar appearance to a PDF document using the [PdfQueryTaskbarInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfQueryTaskbarInfo) event.
+The PDF export functionality allows you to customize the appearance of taskbars in the exported PDF document using the [PdfQueryTaskbarInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfQueryTaskbarInfo) event.
 This event provides the flexibility to customize and format the appearance of taskbars, including parent taskbars, individual taskbars, and milestone templates.

-The following sample code demonstrates how to use the `PdfQueryTaskbarInfo` event to customize the appearance of taskbars in the exported PDF document,
+The following code snippet demonstrates how to use the `PdfQueryTaskbarInfo` event to customize the appearance of taskbars in the exported PDF document,

 ``` cshtml
 @using Syncfusion.Blazor.Gantt